nikolaDrljaca/xurl/README.md

 4. Custom links instead of randomly generated characters

 Non-functional requirements (technical):
-1. Minimize redirect latency—consider 301/302 status codes for cashing.
+* Minimize redirect latency—consider 301/302 status codes for cashing.
 This can interfere with analytics
+* How many URLs should the system support?
+  * Example 1B
-2. How many URLs should the system support?
-Example 1B → We want 7 characters for keys, gives ~ 8b combinations (for 26 ascii characters)
+  * We want 7 characters for keys, gives ~ 8b combinations (for 26 ascii characters)
-3. High-Read Low-Write service
+* High-Read Low-Write service
-4. URL shortening strategy, how are keys created?
+* URL shortening strategy, how are keys created?
+  * Explained in more detail below

-### API / Database Design
+### API Design

 For the API design, there are two main endpoints:
 1. One to create new short links—which is protected via an API key